-Candidates are expected to consider and debate, over and within the given period, the full range of issues that affected the key concept in the question - in this case, the extent that government action, between 1933-1939, was mostly driven by genuine concern for the welfare of the people of Britain.
+Candidates are expected to consider and debate, over and within the given period, the full range of issues that affected the key concept in the question - in this case, the extent of the reconstruction of the southern states.
 They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate and also the relationship between the key characteristics and features associated with the issue in the question.

-Candidates will offer an analysis and evaluation of the extent to which government action between 1933-1939 was mostly driven by genuine concern for the welfare of the people of Britain.
-In order to reach a substantiated judgement about the motives of government action, candidates may consider and debate a range of issues such as:
+Candidates will offer an analysis and evaluation of whether the reconstruction of the southern states was largely unambitious and ineffective.
+In order to reach a substantiated judgement, candidates may consider and debate a range of issues such as: